barispinara/jwt_authentication_springboot/README.md

 The application uses an in-memory H2 database.
 You can access the H2 console at:

 *You can change these properties from `application.properties` if you want*

+> `Note:`  H2 Database is set to **create-drop** property in *application.properties* which means that, database clear itself every run.
+If you are not happy with this configuration you should change it from *application.properties*

 - **URL**: [http://localhost:8080/h2-console](http://localhost:8080/h2-console)
 - **Default Credentials**: